Linear Pair of Angles

 $$ \beta = 120° $$

-These two angles share a common vertex and a side, with their other sides aligned on the same straight line.
+These angles share the same vertex and one common side.
+Their other sides lie on the same straight line and point in opposite directions.

-Therefore, these two angles form a linear pair.
+For this reason, the two angles form a linear pair of angles.

 $$ \alpha + \beta = 180° $$